Back To Blogs

 Find a Reputable Real Estate Agent

-Work with an experienced agent who understands the local market and legal processes.
+Engage a seasoned agent who knows the local market and laws.

-Ensure they are certified and knowledgeable about foreign ownership requirements.
+Ensure they are licensed and familiar with foreign ownership regulations.

 Choose Your Property

-Visit potential properties, research the area, and decide on your ideal location.
+Visit prospective properties, research the area, and decide on your location.

-Confirm that the seller has a clear title to the property (a vital step).
+Make sure the seller has clear title to the property (an important step).

 Hire a Notary Public (Notario Público)

-In Mexico, a notary public plays a critical role in property transactions.
-They will ensure all legal documents are in order, verify ownership, and oversee the transfer process.
+A notary public is highly important in Mexico for facilitating property transactions.
+They will handle ensuring all the documents are well drafted, verify ownership, and assist with the transfer process.

 Foreigners must get a permit from the SRE to purchase property.
 Your real estate agent or lawyer can help with this process.